igvteam/igv-docs/igv-docs/docs/UserGuide/reference_genome.md

 !!! tip " "
     IGV's hosted genomes require an internet connection.
 See the *Advanced* section below for information on how to [download a hosted genome for offline use of IGV](#using-igvs-hosted-genomes-offline).

-### Load a track hub
+### Load a UCSC GenArk track hub

-Genome assemblies and associated tracks hosted at the [UCSC GenArk](https://hgdownload.soe.ucsc.edu/hubs/) site can be loaded directly into IGV from the *Genomes > Load Track Hub ...* menu item.
-Input can be either a URL to the *hub.txt* file describing the hub, or a NCBI RefSeq or GenBank identifier.
-Track Hubs always define the reference sequence, and typically include a set of annotation tracks.
-To load a hub:

-1. Select *Genomes > Load Track Hub*

-2. Enter **one** of the following:
-    * RefSeq assembly identifier (e.g. GCF_003597395.1)
-    * GenBack assembly identifier (e.g. GCF_003597395.1)
-    * URL to a *hub.txt* file (e.g. https://hgdownload.soe.ucsc.edu/hubs/GCF/003/597/395/GCF_003597395.1/hub.txt)

-When loading a hub for the first time, a menu will be displayed for selecting from a set of tracks associated with the genome assembly.
-Track selection is remembered for future loads of the hub.
-This selection can be changed from the *Genomes > Select Hub Tracks...* menu.
+Reference genome assemblies and associated tracks can be loaded directly from the [UCSC GenArk](https://hgdownload.soe.ucsc.edu/hubs/) archive.
+Select `Genomes > Load Genome from UCSC GenArk…` to bring up a table of all available assemblies.
+The table can be filtered by typing space separated terms in filter box.

+After selecting an assembling.
+You will be prompted to select from the available annotation tracks.
+Once you've made your selections, the genome will be added to the genome dropdown menu and the anntation tracks will be displayed whenever you select the genome from the menu.
+You can change the selection of annotation tracks via `Genomes > Select GenArk Tracks`.

 For more information on the GenArk resource see `Clawson, H., Lee, B.T., Raney, B.J. et al. GenArk: towards a million UCSC genome browsers.
 Genome Biol 24, 217 (2023).`